Table of Contents

 Medicinal uses of Shyonak/ Oroxylum

-Shyonak is extensively used in Ayurveda for treatment of variety of diseases since Vedic era.
-In case of chronic dysentery medicated ghee of Shyonak is prescribed.
+Shyonak is extensively used in Ayurveda for the treatment of a variety of diseases since Vedic era.
+In the case of chronic dysentery medicated ghee of Shyonak is prescribed.
 Shyonak leaves are emollient containing anthraquinone and aloe-emodin.
 Leaves paste is applied topically for hair fall, baldness and ulcers.
 Poultice of leaves is used for joint pain, enlarged spleen, headaches and ulcers.
 Medicated oil prepared by boiling bark in Sesame oil is used in case of ear discharge.
 Tender fruits are used as purgative.
-The root decoction is used in diarrhoea and dysentery.
+The root decoction is used in diarrhea and dysentery.
 Seed paste is applied to treat boils and wounds.
-Ayurveda recommends to use fresh roots of tree for medicinal purpose.
+Ayurveda recommends to use fresh roots of the tree for medicinal purpose.
 In Dashmool, roots and rootbark of this are used.
 Some of the famous Ayurvedic preparation containing Shyonak include, Dashmularishtha, Dashmul kwath, Dashmul Taila, Narayana Taila, Dhanawantara Ghrita, Brahma Rasayana, and Chyavanprash.

 Pain in ear

 Prepare a fine blend of bark powder and water.
 Now in Sesame oil, add water (2 times the oil) and bark paste.
 Cook at low flame till all water evaporates and only oil is left.
 Put 2-3 drops of this oil in ears.

 The bark (10g) of the tree is soaked in one cup water for four hours.
 Mash the bark and filter the solution.
 The filtrate should be taken twice a day.

 Prepare a decoction of Shyonak root bark.
 Use this for gargling.